Palestinian state recognition is a one shot opportunity for Starmer

 Political pressure

-President Emmanuel Macron’s decision on Friday to announce that France would be the first G7 country to recognise Palestinian statehood has ramped up pressure on Sir Keir to follow suit.
+President Emmanuel Macron’s decision last week to announce that France would be the first G7 country to recognise Palestinian statehood has ramped up pressure on Sir Keir to follow suit.

-Already his cabinet is split over the issue, with figures like justice secretary Shabana Mahmood and deputy prime minister Angela Rayner pushing for recognition, while others like chancellor Rachel Reeves are more sceptical of an early move.
+Already his cabinet is split over the issue, with figures like justice secretary Shabana Mahmood and deputy prime minister Angela Rayner pushing for recognition, while others like chancellor Rachel Reeves closely linked to Labour Friends of Israel (LFI) are more sceptical of an early move.

 Recognition is backed by a clear majority in the Labour Party though, and Jeremy Corbyn’s new party on the left – which has made Israel-Palestine its primary policy area – adds even more pressure.